OTIS SENDS ILOILO EXPEDITION

 On or before December 13, 1898, Gen. Rios declared his intention of leaving Iloilo and transferring to Zamboanga.

-Otis summoned Jose Ner.
-In view of the Iloilo merchants' request for protection, Otis asked Ner if the Visayan people are antagonistic towards the Americans.
+In view of the Iloilo merchants' request for protection, Otis summoned Jose Ner and asked him if the Visayan people are antagonistic towards the Americans.
 Ner replied that they are not angry with anybody, provided their liberty was not threatened.
 Otis said he will send a telegram to Washington consulting his government in the matter, and if he is ordered to occupy the Visayan islands he will again summon Sr. Ner.

 1205 - Mabini to Aguinaldo, Dec 24 1898